United States of America

 While you won’t need to pay in cash for many things, it’s a good idea to carry cash around for tips.
 Stuff like taxi/shuttle rides, luggage porters, haircuts, and tours will all require cash tips.
 In restaurants, if you pay with a card you’ll also be able to tip by card.

-Some haggling might be acceptable in a market or a yard sale, especially when there’s no set price, but most of the time haggling isn’t really appropriate.
+Some haggling might be acceptable in a market or a yard sale, especially when there’s no set price, but most of the time haggling isn’t appropriate.

 The currency in the USA is the US Dollar.
-One Dollar is compromised of 100 cents.
+One Dollar is composed of 100 cents.
 The variations of cash are: 1¢ (penny) / 5¢ (nickel) / 10¢ (dime) / 25¢ (quarter) coins, and $1/$5/$10/$20/$50/$100 notes.

-At the time of writing in June 2022, the exchange rates are: £1 = $1.23 / 1 = $1.05
+At the time of writing in October 2024, the exchange rates are: £1 = $1.31 / 1 = $1.09

 One last thing to note about the USA is that prices are generally ‘pre-tax’.
 The sales tax rate varies by state, so prices are listed pre-tax, and then tax is added at checkout.
 It’s dumb, I know.
 If you see something for sale at $19.99, it probably costs $20.78 or so.
 Never rely on having exact change.